sigedu-org/website/_pages/bea/current.md

 NLP for educational applications has gained visibility outside of the NLP community.
 First, the Hewlett Foundation reached out to the public and private sectors and sponsored two competitions: one for automated essay scoring, and the other for scoring of short response items.
 The motivation driving these competitions was to engage the larger scientific community in this enterprise.
 [Learning @ Scale](https://learningatscale.acm.org) is a relatively new venue for NLP research in education.
 MOOCs now incorporate AWE systems to manage several thousand assignments that may be received during a single MOOC course.
 MOOCs for Refugees have more recently emerged in response to the current social situations.
 Courses include language learning, and we can imagine that AWE and other NLP capabilities could support coursework.
 Another breakthrough for educational applications within the CL community is the presence of a number of shared-task competitions over the past several years &mdash; including four shared tasks on grammatical error detection and correction.
 NLP/Education shared tasks have seen new areas of research, such as the Automated Evaluation of Scientific Writing at [BEA 11](https://www.cs.rochester.edu/~tetreaul/naacl-bea11.html), Native Language Identification at [BEA 12](https://www.cs.rochester.edu/~tetreaul/emnlp-bea12.html), Second Language Acquisition Modelling and Complex Word Identification both at [BEA 13](https://www.cs.rochester.edu/~tetreaul/naacl-bea13.html), and Grammatical Error Correction at [BEA 14](/bea/14).
 These competitions increased the visibility of, and interest in, our field.

-The 15th BEA workshop will have oral presentation sessions, large poster session in order to maximize the amount of original work presented, as well as an exciting [invited talk](#invited-talk) by Mari Ostendorf.
+The 15th BEA workshop will have virtual presentation and poster sessions in order to maximize the amount of original work presented.
 We expect that the workshop will continue to highlight novel technologies and opportunities for educational NLP in English as well as other languages.
 The workshop will solicit both full papers and short papers for either oral or poster presentation.
 We will solicit papers that incorporate NLP methods, including, but not limited to: automated scoring of open-ended textual and spoken responses; game-based instruction and assessment; educational data mining; intelligent tutoring; peer review; grammatical error detection and correction; learner cognition; spoken dialog; multimodal applications; tools for teachers and test developers; and use of corpora.
 Specific topics include:

 **Automated scoring/evaluation for written student responses (across multiple genres)**
 - Content analysis for scoring/assessment